 (1) Contributions from local municipalities relates to contributions made for the regional transformation supporting the West Rand region to become Metro in future.
-Due to the implementation of the financial recovery plan to cease the subsidy paid to the municipal entity, no municipalities were for regional contributions.

 (2) The amount received from LG SETA relates to amounts claimed training of staff members and stipends paid to interns.